hippiehunter/dblbook/src/intro/intro.md

 ## How to Use This Book

 In general, this book assumes that you’re reading it in sequence from front to back.
 Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a particular topic but will revisit it in a later chapter.
 Some chapters can be skipped if your codebase doesn't use the features that they cover.
-(An example is the I/O chapter.)
+(An example is the "Persisting Your Data: ISAM" chapter.)
 However, you should still read a chapter that covers newer .NET-specific features, even if your codebase doesn't currently use those features.

 ## Special Thanks